 Make a List of To-Dos

 If you’re anything like me, I always have a few things to get to around the house.
 But when the weekend or free time comes, I want to focus on fun things and avoid that list.
 While you’re avoiding spending money, you’ll definitely end up with lots of free time, even outside of the activities mentioned above.
 So, take care of those things around the house like deep cleaning the fridge or finally hanging those framed pictures.
-You might even make some money if you decide to clean out your closets and bring your gently used clothes to one of those stores like Plato’s closet or sell some things on Ebay.
+You might even make some money if you decide to clean out your closets and bring your gently used clothes to one of those stores like Plato’s closet or sell some things on Ebay and Poshmark.

 Update Your Friends and Family

 This is possibly one of the most important no-spend tips to prepare for your challenge!

 It’s so much easier to complete a goal if you have a team cheering you on.
 You might be able to convince some friends or family to join you for the challenge.
 If not, you’ll still be able to prepare them for the fact that you’ll be turning down dinner and drinks out for the month.
 Instead make plans to have a game night in, visit the park or finish a bottle of wine that you’ve been holding onto.